 As stated on their website, “MoneyHub is a New Zealand consumer website, dedicated to money saving via in-depth journalistic research and reporting as well as harvesting and presenting public information in an easy-to-follow manner.
 We believe that the average Kiwi can save money on their yearly expenses by following our guides.”

-MoneyHub’s car insurance guide helps Kiwis compare and shop for car insurance.
-It starts with a summary of quotes from well-known providers like AA Insurance, AMI, State, Tower, and Trade Me Insurance, along with the lesser-known Cove.
+MoneyHub's car insurance guide helps Kiwis compare and shop for car insurance.
+It starts with a summary of quotes from major providers including AMI, AA Insurance, AMP, Cove, State Insurance, Trade Me Insurance, and Tower Insurance.
+The guide also explains key car insurance terms, including:

 Excess